 So, your lawn is definitely, absolutely dead.
 The first step is to remove the damage.
 Go ahead and mow your dead grass, and about a week afterward, you want to grab a sharp rake.
 Use the rake to pull up all of the dead grass, any leaves, debris, etc. This process is called scarification, and you can think of it like exfoliating your lawn!
 You want to scarify when your lawn is completely dry, and the weather is warm.
 These ideal conditions will ensure your scarification is only helping, not hurting your lawn as you open it up.

 During scarification, you may have noticed that you kicked up some soil along the way.
 While it might feel wrong, that’s exactly what you want to do!
 Even after all the debris is gone, use the rake or a gardening shovel to turn over some of the soil on your lawn.
 This will, hopefully, leave some healthier soil on top for the new seed to be planted.
-But it will also aerate your lawn to take in more sunlight, and, in turn, nutrients, so it can come back to life!
+But it will also allow your lawn to take in more sunlight, so it can come back to life!

-Immediately after scarification and a little aeration, it’s time to lay down some fresh seed or sod!
+After scarification and aeration, it’s time to lay down some fresh seed or sod!
 It’s completely up to you whether you want to lay down seed or sod, just make sure the grass type you choose will work well in your environment.
 The main factor that comes into choosing seed versus sod is how fast you want your lawn back.
-If you have some time, then choose the cheaper seed.
+If you have some time, then choose the seed.
 If you feel behind in the neighborhood race for the best lawn, then go with laying down some sod.
-Whichever you choose will determine the rest of your lawn care routine, so do your research, and we will have the right fertilizer for you!
+Whichever you choose will determine the rest of your lawn care routine, so do your research.

 You may have come to step four and feel confident; fertilizing your lawn, that’s easy!
 But remember, you killed your lawn (we won’t hold that over your head forever), due to lawn care mistakes.
 We want to help prevent you from having to go through that again!
 The timing between laying your sod or planting your seed and the first fertilizing is crucial.
 If you planted seeds, you need to fertilize immediately afterward.
-Use our 3-18-18 Liquid Lawn Natural Fertilizer, which is a great starter fertilizer for seed.
+Use our 3-18-18 Liquid Lawn Fertilizer, which is a great starter fertilizer for seed.
 For sod, you want to wait about six weeks after laying it to fertilize.
-When you do fertilize, choose our 16-4-8 Balanced Liquid Lawn Food, which promotes root growth that will last, so your sod will stay!
+When you do fertilize, choose our 16-4-8 Liquid Lawn Food, which will provide your lawn with a balanced blend of Nitrogen, Phosphorus and Potassium!

 Now that you know how to bring your lawn back from the dead, you most likely won’t want to do it again!
 The best way to avoid your dead grass returning is by sticking to your lawn care routine.
 If you’re going to become an expert on your lawn, here are a few places to start: